3 Easy Steps

 Frequently Asked Questions

-You must be at least 18 years of age and be able to provide a Utah state driver’s license, state identification card or US passport and have one of the qualifying conditions from which Get Canna Card provided physicians are allowed to approve patients for.
+You must be at least 21 years of age and be able to provide a US driver’s license, US identification card or US passport and have one of the qualifying conditions from which Get Canna Card provided physicians are allowed to approve patients for.

 Utah does not currently have a reciprocity agreement with any other state.
 This means medical marijuana pharmacies in Utah will not honor any out of state MMJ card.
 However there are states that will accept Utah MMJ cards including Nevada, New Hampshire, Oklahoma, Rhode Island, Arizona, Arkansas, Main and Massachusetts.